cbochs/grapple.nvim/README.md

 ## Jumping

-You can use the `jumplist` to jump to marked files.
+You can use the `:h jumplist` to jump to marked files.

 ```lua
 vim.keymap.set( "n", "<leader>i", function()